brynsgtn/cashRegister/README.md

 # Cash Register Project

 This project is a basic web application designed to simulate a cash register.
 It allows users to input the amount of cash tendered by a customer and calculates the change due based on the price of an item.
-The application is built using HTML, CSS, and JavaScript.
+The application is built using HTML, CSS, JavaScript and TypeScript.

 ## Features